EmilHvitfeldt/smltar/docs/02_tokenization.md

 ```

 <div class="rmdpackage">
-<p><strong>tokenizers</strong> contains functions to split text into tokens of varying kinds.
-Including tokens such as words, letters, n-grams, lines and paragraphs.</p>
+<p>The <strong>tokenizers</strong> package offers fast, consistent tokenization in R for tokens such as words, letters, n-grams, lines, paragraphs, and more.</p>
 </div>

 The tokenization achieved by using `tokenize_words()` on `sample_vector`: